Introduction:

 Top Tips for Winning at Air Hockey

-Air hockey has gone professional and their are leagues all around the country.
+Air hockey has gone professional and there are leagues all around the country.
 Many players take the game very seriously and create ways to win legally.
 Here are some of those tips:

 - Striking the puck- hit the puck from directly behind the direction you want the puck to travel in.
 This provides maximum force